bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/index.md

 :::info

-The `JavaScript Application` is also part of the `Relying Party`, even if the diagram does not reflect this.
+The `JavaScript Application` is part of the `Relying Party` but executed on the client platform by the browser.

 :::